tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 I took a deep breath, fully feeling the weight of yet another life on my shoulders.

-"I'm innocent - but I think I just realized who killed Mr. Muffins."
+"I know who killed Mr. Muffins."

 Occifer reached into his pants again.
 I was cornered.
-He stood between me and the hall, and only a blank wall stood behind me.
+He stood between me and the hall, and a wall stood behind me.

 Before I could start begging for my life, he pulled out a tremendous stack of paperwork.